 11. The AEF validates the access token using CCF-B certificate or a key pre-shared with CCF-B.

 12. After successful verification of the access token of the API invoker, the requested northbound API is invoked and the appropriate response shall be returned to the API invoker.

-Editor’s Note: The alignment with SA6 is FFS.